mougiakouel/QGIS-Training-Manual/vector_classification/classification.rst

 -------------------------------------------------------------------------------

-If you're only following the basic-level content, use the knowledge you gained above to classify the towns.
-Use darker colors to set the towns apart from the farms.
+If you're only following the basic-level content, use the knowledge you gained above to classify the :guilabel:`urban` areas.
+Use darker colors to set them apart from the farms.

 |moderate| |FA| Ratio classification
 -------------------------------------------------------------------------------